ShakeebTahir/YellowPagesWebScraper/README.md

 # YellowPagesWebScraper
 Python bot for scraping contact data from Canadian Yellow Pages into an Excel file.

+Excel file contains the name, address, phone number, and website of every business from the extracted page.

+&nbsp;

 How to use:

 * **Make sure to install the latest BeautifulSoup library before running script**